Students Prepare for Bank Visits with Jargon Cheat Sheet

 NYSE Wall Street Signs

-This list of Wall Street vocabulary is a sampling of some of the terms and abbreviations students can expect to hear during conversations at the various site visits to banks in NYC and Boston as part of the Certificate in Finance & Banking program.
+This list of finance vocabulary is a sampling of some of the terms and abbreviations students can expect to hear during conversations at the various site visits to banks in Boston and NYC as part of the Certificate in Finance & Banking program.
 Get acquainted with the jargon and concepts to gain more from your experience, including the ability to ask better questions in order to make yourself stand out from the crowd.
 Be sure to access the College’s free readership program for the Wall Street Journal (WSJ) and New York Times (NYT) to connect with these terms in a real world context.

 Finance Jargon